The Pentagon’s Press Purge

 And it just points again to the importance of getting the information out about what this trillion-dollar behemoth that all of our lives, unfortunately,

+it impacts, as well as for military members and their families.
 Nancy Youssef, staff writer at the Atlantic, covering national security and defense.

 Guys, thanks so much for being with us.
+Thank you.

-Thanks for having us.
+Thank you for having us.
+Thank you.

 Thanks for the conversation.

-You know, I was interested, and I wonder how you guys feel about this in their
+You know, I was interested, and I wonder how you guys feel about this in

-honest
+their honest

-feeling about the veracity of the information that they get and the lack of spin around it.
+feeling about the veracity of the information that they get and the lack of spin around it,

-It seemed
+it seemed

 Right, right.

-easier for them to like find journalists' records and leak investigations.
+easier for them to like find journalists records and leak investigations.
+And I mean, none of this is happening in a vacuum.

-And I mean, none of this is happening in a vacuum, and it's no great mystery why this administration is against the media.
+And it's no great mystery why this administration is against the media.

 The scale of corruption and incompetence is staggering.
+So Jillian Spear going in hard.

+Listen, why do you got to stagger?
 Why do you got to fly a diarrhea plane right into the?

 I mean,

-yeah, no, it's I can completely
+yeah, no, it's, I, I can, I completely

+agree with that.
 And the hope is that as the aperture gets smaller,

 life finds a way that it goes around it.
+And hopefully, that it doesn't rely on a Snowden,

 that cracks in that dam will occur.
+We become more of the culture.

 Yes.

 But also to lose access to a Taco Bell in your basement, that's also devastating.
+Criminal.

 Brittany, I got to tell you, I didn't want to say anything about that because I know how devastating that can be.
+But, you know, for me, for vegetarians, like Taco Bell is it, man.

 Crunch wrap supreme, no beef.
+Okay, that's a hot tip.

 That's another vegetarian.

-Oh, Taco Bell is wherever you are on the road, talk about like, there's always the like McDonald's Big Mac, no meat, but then you got to spend at least five minutes at the drive-in, the drive-thru going, like, no, no, no, no, no meat.
+Oh, Taco Bell is wherever you are on the road, talk about like, there's always the like McDonald's Big Mac, no meat, but then you got to spend at least five minutes at the drive-in.

+the drive-through going like, no, no, no, no, no meat.
 He goes, well, that's not a Big Mac.

-No, I Andrew, I'm saying
+No, I understand.
+I'm saying

 they've never heard the words before.